 Another trick is to take each day at a time.
 Tell yourself you are going to work out today; that’s all, just commit to do it today.
 And then repeat that the next day.
 Eventually you’ll find yourself in a pattern and looking forward to it.
 Overly aggressive workout goals inevitably lead to disappointment and quitting.
 Start small.

-I’m sharing a collection of options I’m sure you’ll love!
-They are all gluten-free.
-For any recipe calling out ‘oats’ remember to use gluten-free oats!
+I’m sharing a collection of favorite post workout snack recipes I’m sure you’ll love!
+They are all gluten-free post workout snacks too!
+NOTE: For any recipe calling out ‘oats’, remember to use gluten-free oats!

 Chocolate Peanut Butter Snack Bars (Boulder Locavore); Paleo Mango Coconut Almond Protein Bars (Cotter Crunch); Low Carb Chocolate Cherry Granola Bars (All Day I Dream About Food); No Bake Banana Bread Protein Bars (The Big Mans World); Supersonic Peanut Butter Energy Bars (Boulder Locavore)